WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 This project is made up of 2 Github repositories:
 - [21.-Deployed-Telegram-Chatbot-integrated-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase](21.-Deployed-Telegram-Chatbot-integrated-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase)
-- [22.-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-n-Firebase](https://github.com/WindJammer6/22.-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-n-Firebase) (this Github repository) (hosts the code for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database)
+- [22.-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-n-Firebase](https://github.com/WindJammer6/22.-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-n-Firebase) (this Github repository) (hosts the code for the Streamlit Web Application for the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database)

 This Github repository is hosting the code for the Streamlit Web Application for the Telegram Chatbot with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database.